aws-samples/sample-ai-agent-accelerator/README.md

 #### Deploy the Agent to the AgentCore Runtime

-*Important - if you're running this on an `amd64` machine, you'll need to run the following commands since AgentCore requires building of `arm64` images.
+*Important - if you're running this on an `amd64` machine, you'll to run the following commands since AgentCore requires building of `arm64` images.

 ```sh
 # Create a new builder instance and bootstrap it